apoorved/VariantCallingScripts/VariantCallingGUIpy/Readme.txt

 Tkinter Variant calling GUI
---Prerequisite:Linux OS(tested on Ubuntu) and  CONDA (package and environment management system).
+--Prerequisite:CONDA (package and environment management system).
+Procedure:
+--Run analysis.sh(bash analysis.sh) to install conda and activate GUI.
---Activate the given conda environment(viral.yml) --run the GUI with command "python tkinterGUItest1.py" --Select files and start the analysis.
+--Select files and start the analysis.
---Track the progress and press "OK" options to move ahead SUMMARY WORKFLOW
+--Track the progress and press "OK" options to move ahead --Var folder is made in root folder(cd $HOME) which contains analysed files. ($HOME) folder) SUMMARY WORKFLOW
 -Import modules like tkinter for GUI, subprocess for running linux commands and pathlib for filenames -Setup initial diretcory for analysis to work